uuid-rs/uuid/CONTRIBUTING.md

 For any questions, please make a post on [users.rust-lang.org][u-r-l-o], post on [uuid-rs mailing list] or join our [gitter] channel.

-*Reminder*: All contributors need to follow our [Code of Conduct].
+> All contributors need to follow our [Code of Conduct].

 [Code of Conduct]: CODE_OF_CONDUCT.md

 # Feature Requests
 [Feature Requests]: #feature-requests

-`uuid` crate is still in flux.
+The `uuid` crate is still in flux.
 All features desired may not be present.
 As such you are welcome to request for new features.
+Keep in mind that `uuid` is a general purpose library.
+We want to provide features that most users would find useful.
+As such not every feature may be accepted.

 If you have the chance, please [search existing issues], as there is a chance that someone has already requested your feature.